graveja0/health-care-markets/README.md

 construct the hospital-specific HHI.

 Another simple example can help further differentiate among the two methods.
-Suppose Hospital A draws 50% of its 20 patients from a ZIP in which Hospital A, B and C each draw 1/3 market shares (10 each).
-The other 50% of its 20 patients are drawn from a ZIP code in which A and B draw 50% market shares (i.e., Hospital C doesn’t draw in any patients from ZIP 2).
+Suppose hospital A draws 50% of its 20 patients from a ZIP in which hospital A, B and C each draw 1/3 market shares (10 each).
+The other 50% of its 20 patients are drawn from a ZIP code in which A and B draw 50% market shares (i.e., hospital C doesn’t draw in any patients from ZIP 2).

 A simple representation of this scenario is depicted in the bipartite